Braves put catchers Travis d’Arnaud, Alex Jackson on IL

 DUNEDIN, Fla.
 (AP) — The Atlanta Braves have put catchers Travis d’Arnaud and Alex Jackson on the injured list.

-D’Arnaud was placed on the 60-day IL with a left thumb sprain after getting hurt on a tag play at the plate in the sixth inning Saturday night against Toronto.
+D’Arnaud was placed on the 60-day IL with a torn ligament in his left thumb after getting hurt on a tag play at the plate in the sixth inning Saturday night against Toronto.

 Catcher Jeff Mathis had his contract purchased from alternate site.